 I Am All for the Cloud, But Let’s Not Make It A Buzz Word

 You probably already heard about “the cloud,” right?
 The cloud is nothing more than the Internet, and cloud-computing is Internet-based computing.
 Under a cloud-computing model, the resources, software and information will be provided to your personal computer on-demand, via the Internet.
 Instead of running Word or Excel as desktop applications, for example, you would use Google Docs to create and edit your documents.
+There are also individual providers, for example managed IT solutions with Buchanan Technologies.

 Some people believe that could-computing is the future, and that is will revolutionize many segments.
 Others are more skeptical about it, saying that problems might arise if cloud-computing becomes the standard (e.g., security problems, bandwidth bottlenecks and so on).